horiz31/h31proxy_deploy/README.md

 make -C $HOME/h31proxy_deploy provision
 ```

-This will enter into an interactive session to help you setup your APN
+This will enter into an interactive session to help you create the necessary config files

 ## Supported Platforms